-- 1. Create a camera group.
+- 1. Create a new camera group or use the default one.
 A camera group is an entity that allows you to group cameras subject to their physical location.
 For example, cameras at the same entrance to a building can be combined into one camera group. - 2.
 Add cameras to the camera group and check their statuses.